 Certain categories of products we lease and sell from time to time, including furniture, appliances and electronics such as televisions, computers and smartphones, are the subject of intense competition from a number of types of competitors, including national, regional and local operators of lease-to-own stores, virtual lease-to-own companies, traditional and online providers of used goods and merchandise, traditional, "big-box" and e-commerce retailers, Fintech firms and others.
 These competitors may have significantly greater financial and operating resources, greater name recognition in certain markets, and offer a larger selection of products at more competitive prices than our Rent-A-Center Business and Acima segment.
 Competitors with greater financial resources may be able to grow faster than us, including through acquisitions.
 Our competitors may also employ aggressive marketing strategies involving frequent sales and discounts, including the use of certain products as "loss leaders" to increase customer traffic.
-Engaging in these pricing strategies, which could decrease our sales volumes.
+Engaging in these pricing strategies could cause a material reduction in our sales revenue and gross margins.
+Alternatively, we may be unable to or elect not to engage in these pricing strategies, which could decrease our sales volumes.
 The expansion of digital retail has increased the number and variety of retailers with which we compete, and certain online retailers may have greater brand recognition, social media following and engagement and sophisticated websites than does Upbound Group, Inc. The increasing competition from all of these sources may also reduce the market share held by our Rent-A-Center Business and Acima segments.